emissary-ingress/emissary/reference/core/ambassador.md

   service_port: 4567
 ```

-This will configure Ambassador to listen for traffic on port 4567 instead of 8080.
+This will configure Ambassador Edge Stack to listen for traffic on port 4567 instead of 8080.

 ### Regular Expressions (`regex_type`)

-If `regex_type` is unset (the default), or is set to any value other than `unsafe`, Ambassador will use the
-[RE2](https://github.com/google/re2/wiki/Syntax) regular expression engine.
-This engine is designed to support
-most regular expressions, but keep bounds on execution time. **RE2 is the recommended regular expression engine.**
+If `regex_type` is unset (the default), or is set to any value other than `unsafe`, Ambassador Edge Stack will use the [RE2](https://github.com/google/re2/wiki/Syntax) regular expression engine.
+This engine is designed to support most regular expressions, but keep bounds on execution time. **RE2 is the recommended regular expression engine.**

-If `regex_type` is set to `unsafe`, Ambassador will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript)
-regular expression engine. **This is not recommended** since the modified ECMAScript engine can consume unbounded
-CPU in some cases (mostly relating to backreferences and lookahead); it is provided for backward compatibility if
+If `regex_type` is set to `unsafe`, Ambassador Edge Stack will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript) regular expression engine. **This is not recommended** since the modified ECMAScript engine can consume unbounded CPU in some cases (mostly relating to backreferences and lookahead); it is provided for backward compatibility if necessary.
-necessary.

 ### Lua Scripts (`lua_scripts`)

-Ambassador supports the ability to inline Lua scripts that get run on every request.
+Ambassador Edge Stack supports the ability to inline Lua scripts that get run on every request.
 This is useful for simple use cases that mutate requests or responses, e.g., add a custom header.
 Here is a sample:

 ```yaml
 ---